-When a 21 year old female solo traveler finds herself in Ecuador’s most infamous city, even a short walk to the bank feels like Mission Impossible.
+When a 21-year-old female solo traveler finds herself in Guayaquil, Ecuador’s most infamous city, even a short walk to the bank feels like Mission Impossible.

 “¿Hablas Español?”
 The taxi driver asked lazily as he loaded my pack into the boot.
 I don’t think he really cared whether yo hablo español or not, he just wanted my cab fare.
 After my long journey from Havana to the Ecuadorian city of Guayaquil via Bogota, I wasn’t up for a broken conversation any more than he was.
 I was just craving a flat surface to sprawl on.